mvolkmann/blog/src/lua.md

 end

 fn = load(getCode)
-if fn then print(fn()) end -- 1       2       3       4       5
+if fn then print(fn()) end -- 1       2       3       4
 ```

-The `loadfile` function is similar,
+The `loadfile` function is similar to the `load` function,
 but it takes a file path from which code is read.
 If no file path is provided, it reads code from `stdin`.

 The `dofile` function reads code from a file or `stdin`,
-executes it, and returns all values returned by the code
+executes it, and returns all the values returned by the code
 rather than returning a function to be executed later.

 ## Lua Functional (luafun)